It happened. The worst-case scenario. The thing you never thought would happen did. You’ve lost your job.

 Learn from this experience

 We live in a time of unprecedented job growth and job loss.
-Every day there are new jobs being created that didn’t exist ten years ago, and every day there are jobs being eliminated as companies adjust their business models in this digital and consumer-first age.
+Every day new jobs are being created that didn’t exist ten years ago.
+And everyday jobs are eliminated as companies adjust their business models in this digital and consumer-first age.

 Once you get that new job, put your all into it.
 Make yourself an asset to the company right away.
 And, update your resume right away, so that you’ll never have to say, “I’ve lost my job, now what?”